 14" x 3/4"

 Delicate and lovely rhodium-plated filigree triangular segments are separated by oval sapphire-glass stones in this early Art Deco necklace by Plainville Stock Co.
 The center segment is embellished with marcasites.
 This necklace was made for a slim neck and has a hidden tongue-in-groove clasp.
 Please note the necklace length (14 inches) and check your neck size before purchasing this piece.
 This necklace looks great with many of may other sapphire Art Deco pieces — scroll down to see a selection.

 Out of stock

-Vintage Earrings, 1920s Jewelry, Unsigned JewelryThese Art Deco sapphire earrings each have a round, blue-glass stone set in an open-back decorative silver-tone frame suspended from delicate chain.
+- Vintage Earrings, 1920s Jewelry, Unsigned JewelryThese Art Deco sapphire earrings each have a round, blue-glass stone set in an open-back decorative silver-tone frame suspended from delicate chain.
 The original screw backs were converted to sterling silver ear wires with lever backs for pierced ears by my expert jeweler.
-These elegant earrings are versatile and easy to wear – a perfect pair for women who look best in cool colors.
+These elegant earrings are versatile and easy to wear – a perfect pair for women who like to wear cool colors.
 Scroll down to see a selection of coordinating pieces.
 If you don’t have pierced earrings, sapphire pendant Art Deco earrings with their original screw-backs are available — scroll down to see them as well.USD$195.00